sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Updating_Sailfish_OS/README.md

 ssu dr <_repository-name_>
 ```

-Afterward, they can be enabled with
+Afterwards, they can be enabled with

 ```
 ssu er <_repository-name_>